 Beach camping is one of the favorite summer activities of those who love the outdoors.
 From the simple camping on the beach with only the basic necessities on one end to its high-end counterpart, glamping, on the other end, beach camping spells two things — beach and camping.
 There are many beach camping spots in the Philippines; one of those near Manila is Manuel Uy Beach in Calatagan, Batangas.
 According to one of the staff, this long stretch of cream-colored sand is owned by the businessman, you guessed it right, Manuel Uy.
 Manuel Uy Beach is sandwiched by Stilts Calatagan Beach Resort and Aquaria Water Park.

-Related topic: MANUEL UY BEACH, BATANGAS: IMPORTANT TIPS
+Related topic: MANUEL UY BEACH, BATANGAS: IMPORTANT TRAVEL TIPS

 Malabrigo Point (Lobo)